 Materials and Manufacturing Standards

-- Carbon Steel: ASTM A105 is a common specification for forged carbon steel components for ambient and higher-temperature service
+- Carbon Steel (ASTM A105): Common forged carbon steel for ambient and higher-temperature service

-- Low-Temperature Carbon Steel: ASTM A350 covers forged carbon and alloy steel flanges for low-temperature service where notch toughness is important
+- Low-Temperature Carbon Steel (ASTM A350): For service where notch toughness is important

-- Alloy Steel: Grades like ASTM A182 F11, F22 are used for high-temperature service in power generation and refineries
+- Alloy Steel (ASTM A182 F11/F22): For high-temperature service in power generation and refineries

 Selection and Installation Guidelines